Chelsea – Parks & Recreation Areas

 1175 S. Main • (734) 475–5858

-18-hole championship golf course, plus a boardwalk and nature trails in a 26-acre park.
+18-hole championship golf course, plus a boardwalk and nature trails on 26 acres.
 See sandhill cranes, red foxes, and painted turtles.
 Cross-country skiing.
 Open year-round.
 No entry fee for park; see website for green fees. piercelakegolf.com, bit.ly/piercelake

 851 S. Main

-Affectionately known as “the park with the big rock,” this 4.6-acre green space boasts a playground, picnic tables, a large pavilion, and yes, a big rock that locals paint for events and special occasions.
+This 4.6-acre green space boasts a playground, picnic tables, a large pavilion, and a big rock that locals paint for events and special occasions.

 Along with the connecting Silver Lake and Crooked Lake trails, this 17-mile loop is hilly and picturesque for hiking and mountain biking.
 Since the trail contains exposed roots, rocks, and steps, it’s only open for cross-country skiing when there’s a 6-inch snow base.
 Maps at Pinckney State Recreation Area headquarters.